Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Jeep Cherokee are $1,592 a year with full coverage.
-Comprehensive costs approximately $298, collision insurance costs $558, and liability costs $536.
-A policy with just liability insurance costs as little as $606 a year, and coverage for high-risk drivers costs around $3,450.
-Teen drivers pay the highest rates at up to $6,098 a year.
+U.S. average insurance rates for a Jeep Cherokee are $1,592 a year including full coverage.
+Comprehensive insurance costs an estimated $298 each year, collision costs $558, and liability costs $536.
+A policy with just liability insurance costs as little as $606 a year, with coverage for high-risk drivers costing $3,450 or more.
+16-year-old drivers pay the highest rates at $6,098 a year or more.

 Average premium for full coverage: $1,592

-Price estimates include $500 deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
-Estimates are averaged for all U.S. states and for different Cherokee trim levels.
+These estimates include $500 physical damage deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 U.S. states and Cherokee models.

 Price Range from Low to High

-For a 40-year-old driver, Jeep Cherokee insurance prices range from as low as $606 for just liability insurance to a much higher rate of $3,450 for a driver who requires high-risk insurance.
+For the average driver, Jeep Cherokee insurance prices go from as low as $606 for a discount liability-only rate to a high rate of $3,450 for a driver required to buy high-risk insurance.

 Geographic Price Range

-Your location can make a big difference on the price of insurance.
-Rural locations have a lower frequency of collision claims than larger metro areas.
-The price range example below illustrates how your location can change auto insurance prices.
+Your location can have significant affects on the price of auto insurance.
+More rural locations have a lower frequency of comprehensive and collision claims than congested cities.

-The ranges above demonstrate why anyone shopping for car insurance should compare rates using their specific location and risk profile, instead of making a decision based on price averages.
+The ranges above highlight why all drivers should compare rates for a targeted area and risk profile, instead of using rate averages.

 Use the form below to get customized rates for your location.